ASDF is the de facto standard build facility for Common Lisp.

 as opposed to building software into separate processes.

-asdf/defsystem is the part that people usually refer to as ASDF,
+asdf/defsystem is the part that people usually refer to

 with uiop being only a supporting library,